 Keyword for this page: Volunteer

 The security of our students is a primary concern.
-Volunteers pay a one-time, non refundable fee of $25.00 to cover the cost of a Florida Department of Law Enforcement background check.
-Payment is made by certified check or money order payable to the Polk County School Board and submitted with a volunteer application at the school site.
+Volunteers pay a non refundable fee of $25.00 to cover the cost of a Florida Department of Law Enforcement background check.
+Payment is made by personal check or money order payable to the Polk County School Board and submitted with a volunteer application at the school site.
 Check with your school and make sure you are not already approved.

 The Polk Education Foundation has several ways for an individual to help with the many programs they offer.
 Here is a list of some of the ways you can help.

-The Youth Motivator program brings together positive role models from the community and students who can benefit from one-on-one attention.
+The mentor program brings together positive role models from the community and students who can benefit from one-on-one attention.
 Students are selected by teachers and guidance counselors.
 Parents sign a permission form for participation in the program.
 Students and mentors meet, usually once a week, to work together to improve grades, set goals for improved attendance and behavior or focus on career interests.

 Take Stock in Children is an award-winning program that provides scholarships, mentors, and hope for a better future to Florida's most deserving low-income, at-risk children.
 A public-private partnership, this school-based mentoring organization has positively affected the lives of more than 11,000 children since 1995

 AmeriCorps Polk Reads is a grant-funded reading tutoring program in Polk County, Florida.
 Members provide reading tutoring to more than 425 K-3 students each year while working collaboratively with community agencies to strengthen community ties.

 The gift of time is precious, and volunteers are truly generous when it comes to investing this valuable resource in our schools and with our students.

 This award ceremony acknowledges the crucial role school volunteers play in students’ lives and how they enrich our schools with their selfless dedication.

 This event is made possible through the sponsorship of The Ledger and MIDFLORIDA Credit Union.